STAR-Fusion/STAR-Fusion/README.md

  ...
 ```

 Note, these fusion candidates are derived based on mapping the STAR outputs to the reference annotations.
 Paralogous genes are notorious for showing up as false-positive fusion candidates.
 Initial/preliminary predictions are found in file 'star-fusion.fusion_predictions.preliminary'.
-These are filtered using BLASTN, and those preliminary predictions that are excluded are prefixed with '#' in the file 'star-fusion.fusion_predictions.preliminary.filt', and the blast results are included in additional column fields for such entries.
+These are filtered using BLASTN, and those preliminary predictions that are excluded are prefixed with '#' in the file 'star-fusion.fusion_predictions.preliminary.filt', and the BLAST results are included in additional column fields for such entries.
 Those that are not flagged as likely artifacts are reported in the final report file 'star-fusions.fusion_predictions.final'.
-To turn off filtering (the BLAST step), simply run STAR-Fusion with the --no_filter parameter.
+To turn off filtering (the BLAST step), simply run STAR-Fusion with the '--no_filter' parameter.
 See usage information (--help) for additional options).

 ## Parameterization